abdulmuhsinGH/symbols_api_technical_test/README.md

 ## Getting Started
 create and `.env` from using the `.env.template` file and set your `PORT` an dand `JWT_SECRET` value

+run the command `npm install` to install all dependencies

-run the command npm start in the root directory of the project to start the server
+run the command `npm start` in the root directory of the project to start the server

 then go to locahost:<PORT>/ to access the server